renovatebot/renovate/readme.md

 If you are not on GitHub or you prefer to run your own copy of Renovate, then it takes only seconds to set up.
 Please see [docs/self-hosting.md](https://github.com/renovateapp/renovate/blob/master/docs/self-hosting.md) for instructions.

+## Contributing

+If you would like to contribute to Renovate or get a local copy running for some other reason, please see the instructions in [contributing.md](contributing.md).

 ## Security / Disclosure

 If you discover any important bug with Renovate that may pose a security problem, please disclose it confidentially to security@renovateapp.com first, so that it can be assessed and hopefully fixed prior to being exploited.
 Please do not raise GitHub issues for security-related doubts or problems.